Belizean Creole

-Belizean Creole is a contact language that developed and grew between 1650 and 1930, as a result of the slave trade.
+Belizean Creole is a contact language that developed and grew between 1650 and 1930, initially as a result of the slave trade.
 Belizean Creole, like many Creole languages, first started as a pidgin.
 It was a way for people of other backgrounds and languages, in this case slaves and English colonisers within the logging industry, to communicate with each other.
-Over generations the language developed into a creole, being a language used as some people’s mother tongue language.
+Over generations the language developed into a creole, being a language used as some people's mother tongue.

 Belizean Creoles are people of Afro-European origin.
 While it is difficult to estimate the exact number of Belizean Creole speakers, it is estimated that there are more than 70,000 in Belize who speak the language.
 The 2010 Belize Census recorded that 25.9% of the people within Belize claimed Creole ethnicity and 44.6% claimed to speak Belizean Creole and put the number of speakers at over 130,000.
 It is estimated that there are as many as 85,000 Creoles that have migrated to the United States and may or may not still speak the language.

-Belizean Creole is the lingua franca of Belize and is the first language of some Garifunas, Mestizos, Maya, and other ethnic groups.
-It is a second language for most others in the country.
-When the National Kriol Council began standardizing the orthography of the language, it decided to promote the spelling Kriol, though they continue to use the spelling Creole to refer to the people themselves.
+Belizean Creole is the first language of some Garifunas, Mestizos, Maya, and other ethnic groups.
+When the National Kriol Council began standardising the orthography of the language, it decided to promote the spelling Kriol, though they continue to use the spelling Creole to refer to the people themselves.

 History

 Origins

 Belizean Creole was developed as a lingua franca for those who were forced to work within the logging industry, and the language itself is linked to many West African substrate languages.
-This is due to the fact that these slaves, more specifically identified as Belizean "Creoles", were taken from Africa and Jamaica and brought to what was then known as British Honduras, which was the name of Belize when it was a British crown colony, before gaining independence in September 1981.
+This is due to the fact that these slaves, more specifically identified as Belizean "Creoles", were taken from Jamaica and brought to what was then known as British Honduras, which was the name of Belize when it was a British crown colony, before gaining independence in September 1981.

 The European Baymen first began to settle in the area of Belize City in the 1650s.
-Ken Decker proposed that the creole spoken in Belize previous to 1786 was probably more like Jamaican than the Belize Kriol of today.
+Ken Decker proposed that the creole spoken in Belize previous to 1786 was probably more like Jamaican Patois than the Belize Kriol of today.
 By the Convention of London of 1786, the British were supposed to cease all logging operations along the Caribbean coast of Central America, except in the Belize settlement.
 Many of the settlers from the Miskito Coast moved to Belize, bringing their Miskito Coast Creole with them.
 The immigrants outnumbered the Baymen five to one.
 The local Kriol speech shifted to become something more like the Miskito Coast Creole.